Fast leave-one-cluster-out cross-validation using clustered Network Information Criterion (NICc): The clustered Network Information Criterion

-We substitute the Fisher information $K$ in the Network Information Criterion in equation (3) with the estimator $\hat{K}_c$ in equation (5), and defined the clustered estimator of the Network Information Criterion (NICc) as:
+Here, we extend the NIC to a clustered data setting.
+We substitute the Fisher information $K$ in the Network Information Criterion in equation (2) with the estimator $\hat{K}_c$ in equation (5), and defined the clustered estimator of the Network Information Criterion (NICc) as:

-Note that substituting $K$ with $\hat{K}$ in equation (4) leads to an observation-based unclustered estimator of the Network Information Criterion, which asymptotically approximates AIC when the model is true \cite{stone_asymptotic_1977, ripley_pattern_1996}.
+Substituting $K$ with $\hat{K}$ in equation (4) leads to an observation-based standard estimator of the Network Information Criterion, which asymptotically approximates AIC when the model is true \cite{stone_asymptotic_1977, ripley_pattern_1996}.

-From now on, we will let \textbf{unclustered NIC} denote the unclustered estimator of the Network Information Criterion, and \textbf{NICc} denote the clustered estimator of the Network Information Criterion.
+Hereafter, we will let \textbf{NIC} denote the standard estimator of the Network Information Criterion, and \textbf{NICc} denote the clustered estimator of the Network Information Criterion.

-For clustered data with large number of correlated observations within clusters, NICc penalizes the log-likelihood of complex models harder than unclustered NIC.
+For clustered data with a large number of observations within each cluster, the NICc penalizes the log-likelihood of complex models more so than NIC.
 The $\hat{K}_c$ in NICc first sums up the gradient vectors of all observations within the same cluster and calculates a cluster-based Fisher information matrix for each cluster.
 Then, $\hat{K}_c$ is the summation of all cluster-based Fisher information matrices, rather than the summation of all Fisher information matrices of all observations.